truchas/truchas/tpl/README.md

 #### HDF5
 * Only the C interface is needed.
 * The high-level library (HL) is needed.
-* Be sure to enable parallel (or not) as appropriate
+* Be sure to enable parallel HDF5.

 #### NetCDF
 * Use `--with-netcdf-4`